Affiliate Manual and Resources

 Affiliates are encouraged to reach out to donors and potential donors through newsletters, solicitations, annual reports, and email campaigns.
 MCF has complied with each state’s charity registration requirements, giving Affiliates the ability to solicit donors in all 50 states.

-MCF’s Communications and Outreach Manager must approve the final version of marketing materials before mailing/disbursement/publication.
+MCF’s Director of Communications must approve the final version of marketing materials before mailing/disbursement/publication.
 Expenses for mailing a solicitation without approval may not be reimbursed.
 See the Marketing section for more information.

 All appeal letters must include the following language: